 It can be caused by ear infections, cigarette smoke or allergies but not by too much earwax or water in the ear after swimming.

-Glue ear is known by doctors as otitis media with effusion.
+Glue ear is known by doctors as middle ear effusions.
 And grommets are often called ear tubes.